Skip to main content

 1. Select a Career from the searchable dropdown

-2. Select a Level if the career has multiple levels (optional)
+2. Select a Level if the career has multiple levels (the first level is pre-selected; clear it to assign without a level)

 5